Trump, Xi converge on currency, Syria as US-China ties warm

 Trump’s upbeat assessment of the relations with China contrasted with blunt talk about ties with Russia, a country with which he had repeatedly vowed to start a new partnership.
 Trump told reporters the U.S.-Russian relationship has reached an “all-time low” amid differences over Syria.

-Trump and Xi spoke by telephone Tuesday night, just days after their two-day gathering at the president’s Mar-a-Lago resort.
+Trump and Xi spoke by telephone Tuesday night, just days after their two-day gathering at the president’s Mar-a-Lago resort in Florida.
 He and Putin talked on the phone last week after a deadly subway bombing in the Russian city of St. Petersburg.

 The opposing fortunes of the two key American relationships were laid bare in a U.N.
 Security Council showdown Wednesday.
 In an unexpected move, China abstained rather than joining traditional ally Russia in vetoing a resolution that would have condemned the chemical weapons attack in a northern Syrian town last week.